-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Fishguard, Merlin's Bridge and Pembroke Dock, and decreased at Tenby. - The increasing trend indicator was triggered at Fishguard, Merlin's Bridge and Pembroke Dock during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Tenby during the last reporting period.
+Also, the increasing signal level indicator was triggered at Fishguard and Tenby. - There was one sample missing from each of the sites in the region.